Name _____________________________________

 e) carbohydrates

-a) increases uptake of amino acids by target cells
+a) increases uptake of amino acids by target cells24.
+Peroxisomes are involved directly in:

 b) stimulates the synthesis of somatomedins